wu-lab-egio/EGIO/README.md

 ## Parameters:

--s: name of species1, to be noted, the name should be consistent with the header of files containing pre-defined orthologous gene pairs, eg: hsa (required)
+-s: name of species1, to be noted, the name should be consistent with the header of the file containing pre-defined orthologous gene pairs, eg: hsa (required)

--S: name of species2, to be noted, the name should be consistent with the header of files containing pre-defined orthologous gene pairs, eg: ptr (required)
+-S: name of species2, to be noted, the name should be consistent with the header of the file containing pre-defined orthologous gene pairs, eg: ptr (required)

 -r: gtf file of species1 (required)